-- Do you work with the family as a whole or just the individual with ASD?
+- Do you work with the family as a whole or just the individual on the spectrum?
 Are parents allowed/required to participate in or observe sessions?

 - Do you provide 1 on 1 therapy or group sessions?
 If both, which do you recommend for my situation?

-- How do you structure therapy so as to make it more accessible to an individual with ASD?
+- How do you structure therapy so as to make it more accessible to an individual on the autism spectrum?
 Do you use visual supports?